jacek-marchwicki/example-rx-and-kotlin-and-either/articles/error-handling-coding.md

 # TL;DR:

-Full code of the example is available [here](../examples/error-handling/src/main/java/com/jacekmarchwicki/example/MainActivity.kt)
+The full code of the example is available [here](../examples/error-handling/src/main/java/com/jacekmarchwicki/example/MainActivity.kt)

 # Idea

 The idea of errors is quite simple.
-They can appear in some time and can be resolved in future.
+They can appear in some time and can be resolved in the future.
 Sometimes they can be resolved without user interaction (like user device will reconnect to WiFi network automatically).

-So good way of thinking about errors is that they are some kind of temporary state of the application, that you should be presented to a user.
+So, a good way of thinking about errors is that they are some kind of a temporary state of the application, that should be presented to a user.
 I think the word `state` is pretty important when we would like to implement error handling.

 # Testimony